GameTilDead/ClickerLeague/README.md

 break: Reset b2b by making a mistake before submitting the correct combo
 //
 _"You don't wanna break before reaching 4 b2b, that just wastes time."_

+burn: Card effect in AS where, if you flip it, other cards get flipped
+//
+_"Most players who don't know **real magic** find it impossible to undo the consequences of flipping a burnt card in rAS."_

 commit: Submit a mod combo
 //